 The q-sphere represents the state of a system of one or more qubits by associating each computational basis state with a point on the surface of a sphere.
 A node is visible at each point.
-Each node’s radius is proportional to the magnitude of its basis state’s complex amplitude, whereas the node color indicates the phase of the complex amplitude.
+Each node’s radius is proportional to the probability () of its basis state, whereas the node color indicates the quantum phase ().

 The nodes are laid out on the q-sphere so that the basis state with all zeros (e.g., is at its north pole, and the basis state with all ones (e.g., ) is at its south pole.
 Basis states with the same number of zeros (or ones) lie on a shared latitude of the q-sphere (e.g., ).
 Beginning at the north pole of the q-sphere and progressing southward, each successive latitude has basis states with a greater number of ones; the latitude of a basis state is determined by its Hamming distance from the zero state.
-The q-sphere contains the exact same information content as the statevector, but offers a more compact representation.
+The q-sphere contains complete information about the quantum state in a compact representation.

 Consider the following quantum circuit and its q-sphere: